BRACKETS-by-TRIAD/harbor-installer/harbor-installer-readme.md

 ### Mac/Linux ###

+First clone this repo to your computer.

-Create harbor as global command
+Create harbor as global command (please change /path/to/this/harbor-installer to your path where you have cloned this repo)

 `ln -s /path/to/this/harbor-installer/harbor /usr/local/bin/harbor`